-OHCA: an Organized Health Care Arrangement, which is an arrangement or relationship, recognized in the HIPAA privacy rules, that allows two or more Covered Entities who participate in joint activities to share PHI about their patients in order to manage and benefit their joint operations.
+OHCA: an Organized Health Care Arrangement, which is an arrangement or relationship, recognized in the HIPAA privacy rules that allows two or more Covered Entities that hold themselves out to the public as participating in a joint arrangement and participate in certain joint activities to share PHI for joint health care operations purposes.

 Payment Card: for purposes of PCI-DSS, any payment card/device that bears the logo of the founding members of PCI SSC, which are American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa, Inc.